 Lindberg’s – Springfield’s oldest tavern – weathered Missouri’s dry spell as a pool hall, reopened the day Prohibition ended and continues to serve fantastic food, drink and entertainment.

 The glamor and life-on-the-edge atmosphere of the era has continued to fire our imaginations.
-Experience what it was like back in the day with a visit to a modern speakeasy like Manifesto, P.S.
+Experience what it was like back in the day with a visit to a modern speakeasy like P.S.
 Speakeasy and Tom’s Town Distilling Company in Kansas City … The W in Lee’s Summit … and Thaxton Speakeasy and Trust in St. Louis.

 For more on Missouri during Prohibition, check back for the 2020 Missouri Travel Guide – coming out soon!